ybw977709134/miguo_project/lib/AndroidRecording/README.md

 How to build
 ------------

-1. cd lib && gradle a
+1. cd lib && gradle a uploadArchives
 2. cd demo && gradle a

 Record audio: how to use